jthiadi/Applications-of-Data-Structures/README.md

 # Applications of Data Structures

-This repository contains simple C++ implementations that demonstrate how **fundamental data structures** can be applied to solve real-world and algorithmic problems.
+This repository contains simple C++ implementations that demonstrate how **fundamental data structures** (including Graphs, Linked List, Sorting, Stack, Queue, and Tree) can be applied to solve real-world and algorithmic problems.

 The goal of this project is to:
 - Strengthen understanding of **data structure concepts**